 The risk – a land tax bill for separately titled land adjoining your home.

-Land contiguous to a person’s principal place of residence has historically been considered part of the PPR and treated as exempt from land tax on that basis.
+Land contiguous to a person’s principal place of residence was historically considered part of the PPR and treated as exempt from land tax on that basis.

-From 1 January 2020, that has changed – land contiguous to a PPR will no longer be exempt from land tax unless it is:
+From 1 January 2020, that position changed – now, land contiguous to a PPR will only be exempt from land tax if it is:

 – located in regional Victoria; or